Don’t Map Me In

 “Uh, huh,” said Granny, with a nod.
 “Yup, that’s it.”

-“And just what,” said Boj, with a scowl, “do you think that I have for which to be grateful?”
+“And just what,” said Boj, with a scowl, “do you think that I have to be grateful for?”

 Granny squinted like the Clint Eastwood fan she was and said, “Your life, sonny.
 Your very life.”
 And with that, she turned and ambled back to her home.
 It was time to watch her afternoon soap opera.